I have placed an order, where is my pack?

 You will receive an email when your order is on its way, this email will also contain the expected delivery date.

 The night before your delivery arrives, you will receive a text message from our Be Cool Couriers courier company with the expected delivery time.
+You will receive a second text once your pack has been safely delivered.

 I have contacted support but have not heard back?

-Our office working hours are between 7:30 am and 3:30 pm
+Our office hours are between 7:00 am and 2:00 pm

 I paid by Apple Pay.
 When is my delivery arriving?